gravity226/NASDAQ/README.md

 ### Modeling
 To start I used a [Random Forest Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) to see if I could simply identify whether the a particular stock symbol would increase or decrease in value in the following day.
-For this approach I was getting close to %70 accuracy so I decided to move on to creating a [Random Forest Regression](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) model.
+From this approach I was getting close to %70 accuracy so I decided to move on to creating a [Random Forest Regression](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) model.
 For this approach I was using the [RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation) or Root Mean Squared Error, and the [MSE](https://en.wikipedia.org/wiki/Mean_squared_error) or Mean Squared Error to get an idea of where a stock price would close in the next day.

 <img src="https://github.com/gravity226/NASDAQ/blob/master/imgs/predict1.jpg" width="800" />
 <br />